ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

 In practice, not all feature points are visible in all frames – points may **disappear** due to occlusion or tracking loss.
 The basic factorization method in part 1 & 2 requires a complete measurement matrix, so we want to extend it to handle missing entries.

 The approach you will implement is based on Tomasi and Kanade's paper _"Shape and Motion from Image Streams under Orthography: A Factorization Method"_ (IJCV 1992), which proposes an iterative strategy to handle occlusions.
-The idea is to start with initial estimates for the missing values, factorize the matrix, and then **gradually refine** the estimates by leveraging the low-rank structure of $W$.
+The idea is to start with initial estimates for the missing values, factorize the matrix, and then **gradually refine** the estimates by leveraging the low-rank structure of $$W$$.

 <div style="display: flex; justify-content: space-around; text-align: center;">
   <figure style="margin: 0;">